GMM-7550/gmm7550-control/README.md

 differential clock to the FPGA and to be accessible on the I2C-bus by default.
 The `-p 1` option is not required on subsequent runs of the `gmm7550` command.

+## Known Problems and Limitations

+PLL EEPROM programming does not work on the VisionFive board.